SpiderOak/flow-ldap/doc/config.md

 ### log-dest
 Set service logging destination.
 Possible values are `event` and `file` on Windows, `syslog` and `file` on Linux.
 Default values are `event` on Windows and `syslog` on Linux.

+### disable-auto-updates
+Disable auto-updates capability.
+Auto-updates is enabled by default, it is not recommended to disable it.

 ## LDAP Configuration variables

 The Semaphor-LDAP service connects and retrieves accounts from an LDAP server.
 You need to properly configure the LDAP configuration variables to connect to your LDAP server.